 What is the Selection Process?

 Probationary faculty finishing their second year at SJSU will be successfully registered in the program if they submit all of their registration materials by the deadline.
 Faculty who are awarded tenure in May, 2022 will be automatically entered into the program without registration materials.
-For tenured faculty applying to the program, the Dean of the CoS will make award recommendations to the Office of the Provost and the Office of Research based on an evaluation of the CoS RSCA Metric, which measures past productivity, and the Scholarly Agenda, which is a forward-looking document.
+For tenured faculty applying to the program, the Dean of the CoS will make award recommendations to the Office of Research based on an evaluation of the CoS RSCA Metric, which measures past productivity, and the Scholarly Agenda, which is a forward-looking document.
 The weighting of these two factors will differ for probationary and tenured faculty: for probationary faculty, the recommendation will be based 80% on the Scholarly Agenda and 20% on the average RSCA metric score (up to 5-year), whereas for tenured faculty the recommendations will be based 80% on the 5-year average RSCA metric score and 20% on the Scholarly Agenda.
-Final notice of award will likely be announced no later than May 15, 2020.
+Final notice of award will be announced no later than May 21, 2021.

 What is the Duration of the Award, when are Reviews, and what are the Reporting Requirements?

 Each award will be for a 5-year period or until the tenure decision, whichever is less.
 There will be an annual mini-review of awards and a formal review after year 3 of the award.
 For example, the first formal review of Cycle 1 awards (awards made in AY 2018-19), is in Spring 2021.
 Faculty receiving awards must submit information about their scholarly productivity by completing the Faculty Research Activity Report (used for submitting RSCA metric data) each year in spring (due date will be emailed out annually).
 Faculty who do not submit their data are not eligible to continue the award.
 In most cases the outcome of the formal review will be that there is no change in the award.
 If, however, in the Dean’s opinion, there has not been adequate progress on the RSCA agenda or adequate productivity according to the CoS RSCA Metric, the Dean may recommend that the remaining years of the Faculty RSCA Assigned Time award be rescinded.

 The College of Science also supplements the University assigned time with additional assigned time awards to the most research active faculty as funding allows, based on the 5-year average RSCA Metric Score.